-Pattern Description NXXXXXX Matches any seven-digit number, as long as the first digit is 2 or higher.
-NXXNXXXXX This pattern matches with areas with 10-digit dialing.
-1NXXNXXXXX Matches the number 1, followed by an area code between 200 999, then any seven-digit number.
-In the North American Number Plan calling area, you can use this pattern to match any long-

 Pattern Description

-distance number.
+X. Matches any dialed number.

+NXXXXXX Matches any seven-digit number, as long as the first digit is 2 or higher.

+Pattern Description NXXNXXXXX Matches any dialed number that has 10 digits.
+1NXXNXXXXX Matches any dialed number that matches this pattern: 1 + area code (between 200 and 999) + seven-digit number (first digit is 2 or higher).
 011. Matches any number that starts with 011 and has at least one more digit.
+XX!
+Matches any two or more digits.